TUMFTM/global_racetrajectory_optimization/Readme.md

   and tue reference line (the actual race trajectory has to be calculated based on the stored information).

-In order to en-/disable the export of any of these files, add the respective entry to the 'file_paths'-dict in the 'main_globtraj.py'-script (search for '# assemble export paths').
-By the fault, the file path for the 'LTPL Trajectory' is commented out.
+In order to en-/disable the export of any of these files, add the respective entry to the 'file_paths'-dict in the 'main_globtraj.py'-script (search for `# assemble export paths`).
+By the default, the file path for the 'LTPL Trajectory' is commented out.

 Details about the individual formats are given in the following.